-The following security arrangements shall be required for investments in certificates of deposit, regular time deposit accounts, savings and loan association shares, credit union accounts, special time deposit accounts, such as Negotiated Order of Withdrawal [NOW] accounts, super NOW accounts, seven to thirty-one day accounts, and money market deposit accounts.
+The following security arrangements shall be required for investments in certificates of deposit, regular time deposit accounts, savings and loan association shares, and credit union accounts, special time deposit accounts, such as Negotiated Order of Withdrawal [NOW] accounts, super NOW accounts, seven to thirty-one day accounts, and money market deposit accounts.

 - a.
-Investments made in excess of any applicable deposit insurance, including uninsured accounts in financial institutions in which multiple accounts are maintained, shall be secured by a corporate surety bond written by a surety company authorized to do business in the State of Illinois or by an undertaking from the depository supported by a pledge of securities having a market value that is at all times equal to or greater than the uninsured amount on deposit.
-The Treasurer or the Chief Financial Officer shall determine the acceptability of obligations pledged as collateral with regard for their legality, financial risk, interest rate risk, and liquidity under 30 IL CS 235. - b.
+Investments made in excess of any applicable deposit insurance, including uninsured accounts in financial institutions in which multiple accounts are maintained, shall be secured by a corporate surety bond written by a surety company authorized to do business in the State of Illinois that is rated at least AA- by Standard and Poors or Aa3 by Moody's, or by an undertaking from the depository supported by a pledge of securities having a market value that is at all times equal to or greater than the uninsured amount on deposit.
+The Treasurer or the Chief Financial Officer shall determine the acceptability of obligations pledged as collateral with regard for their legality, financial risk, interest rate risk, and liquidity. - b.
 Collateral shall be delivered in a manner sufficient to grant the Board a perfected security interest in the pledged obligations.
 Whether the purchase of securities or placement of deposits is made directly by the Board or through a custodial bank, as agent, payment of funds shall be made only upon assurance of receipt of the collateral or acceptable surety bond.
 Satisfactory receipt shall be evidenced by physical delivery or book-entry transfer of collateral to the Board or its appointed custodian.